We really want you to be able to give blood. Have a look at the information below to find out if you might be eligible.

 You have to wait four months after colonic irrigation or hydrotherapy before giving blood.

 You can usually give blood while taking these, provided you don’t have a medical condition that stops you.

-If you have had sex with someone who has ever received money or drugs for sex.
+...has ever received money or drugs for sex

-If you have had sex with a partner who has ever injected or been injected with drugs, even if this was only once or a long time ago.
-This includes body building drugs and tanning injections.
-You may be able to give if a doctor prescribed these drugs.
+...has ever injected, or been injected with, drugs: even a long time ago or only once.
+This includes body-building drugs and tanning injections.
+You may be able to give if a doctor prescribed the drugs to your partner.